eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.24

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for Gmail Labels.
+User must run a separate step on active mail archive to recreate Gmail labels.
+See User Guide for details and limitations to be addressed in the next realese.;
+ - Disable "Create Folder" unfinished option left enabled by mistake while working on Gmail Labels support;
+ - Updated User Manual to describe new and updated features;

+v 1.0.3.23

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for Gmail Labels.
+User must run a separate step on active mail archive to recreate Gmail labels.
+See User Guide for details and limitations to be addressed in the next realese.;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.22

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;